This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized bowl, whisk together the egg, milk, salt, cinnamon, nutmeg, sugar, and vanilla.
+• In a medium bowl, whisk together the egg, milk, salt, cinnamon, nutmeg, sugar, and vanilla.

-• Stir in the rice and pour into a small baking dish.
+• Stir in the cooked rice, then pour the mixture into your prepared baking dish.

-• Boil a kettle of water to make a water bath.
-Place the baking dish with the rice pudding into a larger baking pan.
-I use either an 8×8-inch pan or an 8 or 9-inch round pan.
-Pour the boiling water into the larger pan until it reaches halfway up the sides of the rice pudding dish.
+• Boil water for a bain-marie (water bath).
+Place the filled baking dish inside a larger pan, such as an 8×8-inch square pan or an 8- or 9-inch round pan.
+Pour the boiling water into the larger pan until it reaches halfway up the sides of the pudding dish.

-• Place the pan in the oven and bake for 50-55 minutes, until lightly browned and set.
+• Transfer the pan to the oven and bake for 50-55 minutes, until the pudding is set and lightly browned.

 Notes